qmk/qmk_firmware/keyboards/helix/rev3_4rows/keymaps/via/readme.md

-# The default VIA keymap for Helix rev3 4rows
+# The VIA keymap for Helix rev3 4rows

 ### Qwerty Layer (Base)
 ```